Get The Facts

 Clarifying misconceptions around DJI and foreign data access laws

 Like other global technology companies, there may be requirements for DJI to disclose certain information pursuant to local laws and regulations where we operate.
 For example, DJI may need to disclose information if required to do so in response to a local court order, judicial or other government subpoena, warrant or enforceable request.
+DJI has never received any requests for overseas data under China's National Security Law and National Intelligence Law.

 Upon receipt of such an order, DJI's policy is to review the request to check if it meets legal requirements for disclosure.
 Part of that requirement is that the disclosure would only include data that has been shared with DJI within the national jurisdiction of the government agency requesting it.